Characterization and Representation of Weighted Core Inverse of Matrices: Preliminaries

 is called a { generalized weighted Moore-Penrose inverse} of $A$ and is denoted by $A^{\dagger}_{M,N}$. \end{definition} Consider $A \in \cnn$ with $ind(A) = k$.
 A matrix $X \in \cnn$ satisfying

-is called the Drazin inverse of $A$ and is denoted by $A^D$, which was introduced in the context of associative rings and semigroups in 1958 (See \cite{Drazin58}).
+is called the Drazin inverse of $A$ and is denoted by $A^D$.
+The Drazin inverse was first introduced in the context of associative rings and semigroups in 1958 (See \cite{Drazin58}).
 In particular, for $A \in \cnn$ with $ind(A) = 1$, if a matrix $X \in \cnn$ satisfies